FDGB Ferienheim Bärenfels

 The guesthouse is situated in the Eastern Ore Mountains, a popular destination for nature lovers.
 The small town accommodated many tourists during the season, many more as the village had inhabitants.
 Vacation in the FDGB home was simple, but also inexpensive.
 The price was based on the income, so workers with lower income only had to pay 25 to 33 percent of the actual costs.

-Eventually after the fall of the iron curtain the building was put up for sale.
+Eventually, after the fall of the iron curtain, the building was put up for sale.
 But the tourists stayed away.
-Therefore the old hotel was abandoned al these years.
-These photos of ‘FDGB Ferienheim Bärenfels’ were taken in 2016 during my East German roadtrip.
+Therefore, the old hotel was abandoned all these years.
+These photos of ‘FDGB Ferienheim Bärenfels’ were taken in 2016 during my East German road trip.
 To see other reports of FDGB homes, click here and here.